Peritoneal Mesothelioma

 Triage & Gross

-3. Measure volume: There is a graduated cylinder in the gross room, that can be filled with water to a designated volume.
-Submerge the specimen, and record the amount of water displacement.
+4. Measure volume of the main resection specimen (all pieces if fragmented).
+There is a graduated cylinder in the gross room.
+Fill it with water to a designated volume.
+Submerge the specimen and record the amount of water displacement.

-5. Most specimens come unoriented.
+6. Most specimens come non-oriented.
 Some come oriented at the diaphragmatic margin.

 1. Measure attached diaphragm, if present.